manifold-systems/manifold/docs/docs.md

 ### YAML
 The YAML type manifold provides comprehensive support for YAML.
-You can define a YAML or JSON API with YAML resource files.
+You can define a YAML or JSON API with YAML resource files with extensions `.yml` and `.yaml`.
 Manifold can derive an API from sample data in YAML format.
-Or you can build [JSON Schema](https://json-schema.org/) APIs directly with YAML.
+Or you can build [JSON Schema](https://json-schema.org/)
+APIs directly with YAML.

 Manifold lets you use YAML and JSON interchangeably, as such please refer to the [JSON and JSON Schema](#json_and_json_schema)